keiji-imai/blog/content/rants/lonely/index.md

 *****

-It's annoying that loneliness is optional.
-In high school, I always ate lunch by myself and went through my day without talking to anybody.
-This was the least lonely period of my life.
+Since high school I knew that loneliness is optional.
+I would always eat lunch by myself and not talk to anybody all day, but I didn't feel lonely at all.
 For me, loneliness comes from the *longing* for connection, not the quantity of it.
 I now have lots of friends both in-person and oceans away, yet the pang of loneliness strikes on weekends when I don't know what to do with myself.

 This is a stupid problem.
 Why don't I just fix my attitude and be grateful for the friends and family that I have and enjoy spending time alone?